Skip to main content

 110 - Input/Output

-Since only one source and one destination are used at a time, all inputs and outputs are connected together.
-The instruction byte is split, with the source and destination bits routed through a decoder, which is then connected to the appropriate LOAD and SAVE pins of each register.
+Since only one source and one destination are used at a time, all inputs and outputs are connected together, with a Switch connected to the output of each register.

 Instruction Decoder